HAMN – The museum where you experience history on site!

 Seven years of archaeological excavations on the battlefield around Baggensstäket in Nacka has resulted in Sweden’s first battlefield museum.
 It consists of nearly a thousand square meters of captivating history told with unique objects, images, documents, audio and film.

-Prices: Adults 80 SEK, seniors 50 SEK.
-Free entrance for kids up 12 years.
+Prices: Adults 80 SEK, seniors and students 50 SEK.
+Children and youths up to 19, free.

 Phone: (+46)8 570 31 110